Al-Dawood Air

+A McDonnell Douglas DC-8-63(F) airplane formerly used by Al-Dawood Air.

 Al-Dawood Air was a cargo airline based in Lagos, Nigeria, operating worldwide cargo flights out of Ostend-Bruges International Airport, Belgium, and Murtala Mohammed International Airport, Lagos.

 Al-Dawood Air was founded in 2002 as a subsidiary of the Al-Dawood Group, and ceased operations in 2005.

 Fleet

 The Al-Dawood Air fleet consisted of only one Douglas DC-8 Series 63F aircraft.